Artificialis

 Véronique Champollion

-Born in Valence, France (1957) Véronique went to the Ecole Nationale Supérieure des Arts Décoratifs (ENSAD) and also achieved a DEA (MA) in Modern Indian Studies on Hindi films.
-She has been part of diverse groups of artist self-organisations like ART MOBIL with its journal and No-made, both in the region of Nice.
+Born in Valence, France (1957) Véronique went to the Ecole Nationale Supérieure des Arts Décoratifs (ENSAD) in Paris and obtained her diploma in 1981.
+Moreover, she achieved a DEA (MA) in Modern Indian Studies on Hindi films.
+She has been part of diverse groups of artist self-organisations like ART MOBIL with its journal, No-made, both in the region of Nice and the Museo Teo in Turin.
 Furthermore, she is member of the Association Internationale des Arts Plastiques (AIAP)-Unesco, based in Monaco.
+During her long career, she organised exhibitions, installations, videos, and performances throughout the world.
+Often, she focusses on the concept of “Mediterraneanness”, in which colour, musicality, humanity and playfulness play an important role.

 Besides painting, the artist forms reliefs and sculptures from newspapers and posters, combined with glue, fiberglass and resin.
 With a glance to art history, legend and fairy tales, Véronique interprets her sources astute and humorous.
 Favourite inspirations she takes from classical paintings for example by Botticelli or Velasquez.
-Her sculpture “Botticelli’s Spring” is our artwork of the month of May 2015.
+Her sculpture “Botticelli’s Spring” is our Artwork of the Month / May 2015.

 In September 2020, Véronique participated in a group exhibition about the history of engravings in the Media Library Albert Camus in Antibes.
 Hence, the inspiration to engage more intensively with graphic prints.
-Besides many other works, she made a series of prints, in particular collagraphies for her next show.
-One of these works, “Satyr” is our artwork of the month in March 2021.
+Besides many other works, she made a series of prints, in particular collagraphies.
+One of these works, “Satyr” is our Artwork of the Month / March 2021.

 Artwork of the month / March 2021